alx741/graphite/doc/basic.md

 ```

 Although we could define `Hashable` instances manually, here we go for the
-automatic generation of default instances.
+automatic generation of instances by leveraging `Generic`.

 Now define a graph with vertices of type *Element* and edge attributes of type
 *Action*: